Hultner/pype/README.md

-# pype
+# pype | functional piplines
-Add pipe operators to python through introspection.
+**Add pipe operators to python through introspection**
 This is created for fun interpreter and script usage, not meant for production systems.

 The idea is to allow for pipestyle programming in python eg.
 ```python